abhijeetsnair/sept-assignment-1/README.md

 # Peer Reviews
 #####s3477089 - Sarah Vasiliki Giapitzakis
 + Percentage Contributed : 25 %
-+ Worked On : Testing,program structure
++ Worked On : Testing,program structure, openweathermap api, factory.

 #####s3495671 - Wolf Zimmermann
 + Percentage Contributed : 25 %
 + Worked On : Getting the data from the website and creating the data system.
+ForecastIO api and worked on the factory implementation, setup & admin jenkins + webserver, Unit testing for data, maven setup for testing, compile and jenkins.

 #####s3485769 - Joshua
 + Percentage Contributed :25 %